Matt Jones (golfer): Professional career

 In the 2015 PGA season, Jones finished 11th at the Hyundai Tournament of Champions.
 At the 2015 PGA Championship, Jones led the tournament by two strokes over Jason Day at the 36-hole stage.
 He shot rounds of 68–65 over the first two days for a total of 11-under-par.
 He started the third round strongly and extended his lead to three strokes midway through the round, but ended the round poorly, dropping four strokes in his last four holes to finish five behind the 54-hole leader, Jason Day.
 He would end the tournament T-21.

 On 29 November 2015, Jones won his first title on his home PGA Tour of Australasia, with a victory in the Emirates Australian Open, one of the three Australian majors.
 He held off challenges by the world number one Jordan Spieth and Adam Scott to prevail by one stroke.
 Jones had led by three going into the final round, but dropped three shots in his opening two holes and also carded a triple bogey on the ninth hole.
 But he recovered by shooting two under on the back nine for a 73 to claim victory by one stroke.
 The win qualified Jones for the 2016 Open Championship.

 On 8 December 2019, Jones won the Emirates Australian Open for the second time.
 With this win, he became one of 14 players, including Gary Player, Jack Nicklaus, Greg Norman, Peter Thomson and Jordan Spieth, who have won the Australian Open at least twice since World War II.

 In March 2021, Jones won The Honda Classic by five strokes, for his first PGA Tour victory since 2014.

+In January 2022, Jones finished 3rd at the Sentry Tournament of Champions at 32-under-par.
+He shot 62, 61 in the third and final round, a combined 23-under-par on the weekend.

 In June 2022, Jones signed with LIV Golf.

 Personal life

 Jones is married to Melissa Weber, who represented Idaho in Miss USA 2009 and has three daughters.

-His brother Brett was formerly the head club professional of Due Process Stable Golf Club in Colts Neck, New Jersey but has since moved to Sydney Australia.
+His brother Brett Jones was formerly the head club professional of Due Process Stable Golf Club in Colts Neck, New Jersey.
+Recently he has returned to Sydney, Australia though.
 Brett played in the 2015 PGA Championship.